Top 5 This Week

 What makes Idaho Falls significant and what is the Idaho National Laboratory?

-Idaho Falls, with a population of 68,000 (metro 150,000), is the largest city in eastern Idaho and the commercial center for a region shaped by agriculture and by the Idaho National Laboratory (INL) — one of the largest federal research facilities in the country, specializing in nuclear energy research and development and employing thousands of engineers and scientists.
+Idaho Falls, with a population of about 69,000 (metro roughly 172,000), is the largest city in eastern Idaho and the commercial center for a region shaped by agriculture and by the Idaho National Laboratory (INL) — one of the largest federal research facilities in the country, specializing in nuclear energy research and development and employing thousands of engineers and scientists.
 INL employment has given Idaho Falls an atypically high concentration of technical professionals and above-average median household income for its size.
-The city sits approximately 45 minutes from Grand Teton National Park and 2 hours from Yellowstone — proximity that makes it a practical base for visiting the greater Yellowstone ecosystem.
+The city sits about 2 hours from Grand Teton National Park and roughly 2 hours from Yellowstone’s West entrance — proximity that makes it a practical base for visiting the greater Yellowstone ecosystem.
 Housing averages $250,000–$320,000.
 The Snake River flows through the city center over a scenic series of falls, with a riverside greenbelt providing cycling and walking access.

 What does Sandpoint offer as one of Idaho’s most distinctive small towns?

-Sandpoint sits at the northern end of Lake Pend Oreille — Idaho’s largest and deepest lake at 43 miles long and 1,150 feet deep, deep enough that the US Navy conducted submarine sonar testing here during World War II.
-The town of 9,000 has Schweitzer Mountain Resort 11 miles above it (2,900 acres of ski terrain, 300 inches annual snowfall), a lake providing year-round sailing, paddling, and fishing, and a downtown concentration of independent restaurants, galleries, bookstores, and music venues that is disproportionately sophisticated for the population size.
+Sandpoint sits at the northern end of Lake Pend Oreille — Idaho’s largest and deepest lake at 43 miles long and 1,150 feet deep, deep enough that the US Navy has used the lake for submarine acoustic testing for decades through the Acoustic Research Detachment at Bayview.
+The town of about 11,000 has Schweitzer Mountain Resort 11 miles above it (2,900 acres of ski terrain, 300 inches annual snowfall), a lake providing year-round sailing, paddling, and fishing, and a downtown concentration of independent restaurants, galleries, bookstores, and music venues that is disproportionately sophisticated for the population size.
 Artists, writers, and outdoor-oriented professionals have chosen Sandpoint for its combination of natural beauty and relative affordability compared to comparable mountain towns.
-The annual Sandpoint Music Festival and Schweitzer Mountain’s summer mountain biking season extend the community’s cultural and outdoor calendars year-round.
+The annual Festival at Sandpoint and Schweitzer Mountain’s summer mountain biking season extend the community’s cultural and outdoor calendars year-round.

 Felipe Cota